mikelove/preNivolumabOnNivolumab/preNivolumabOnNivolumab.knit.md

 ##  23.558   2.016  27.222
 ```

-Controlling for technical variation in this case reduces the number
+Controlling for technical variation in this case greatly reduces the number
 of DE genes.
-It could also be the opposite, that controlling for
+It could also be the opposite case, that controlling for
 technical variation increased the apparent number of DE genes.

 That the number is reduced here indicates that some of the previous
 results were likely due to confounding of technical variation with
 the condition variable.
 Ignoring that confounding, again, will result
-in invalid inference for all methods.
+in invalid inference for all methods that look for shifts in the
+expression values.

 ```r